kalistamp/OSINT/README.md

 ### Others :

+* Search engine for every domain and host available on the Internet (like Shodan and Censys):http://app.netlas.io
 * Worried about dirty funds in your BTC address?
 Come check out Antinalysis- https://antinalysis.org/
 * Toolkit - https://appdevtools.com/
 * FILESHARE_Snap Drop - Similar to Airdrop, except you can share images, videos, and files across all devices that are on the same network: https://snapdrop.net